EdlinLink/edlinlink.github.io/_posts/2014-09-27-Key_Management_for_One-key_Ciphers.md

 ---------------------------------------------------------------------------

-1. The generation and distribution of secret keys.
-2. A key distribution protocol with a key distribution center.
+1. A key distribution protocol with a key distribution center.
-3. The Diffie-Hellman key exchange protocol.
+2. The Diffie-Hellman key exchange protocol.

 ## A Key Distribution Protocol